 Have “skin in the game” from day one.

-The average college student has no appreciation for the value of a dollar, or the competitiveness of the job market.
+The average college student has no appreciation for the competitiveness of the job market.
 Asking an 18-year-old to make an informed decision about tens of thousands in student debt is a nearly impossible task for even the most mature high school student.
 For this reason, it is critical to show them what it means to have a monthly student loan payment.

-From a parent perspective, if you want your child to be responsible about their debt, tell them if they don’t pay off the interest each month, you won’t sign for future loans.
+From a parent’s perspective, if you want your child to be responsible about their debt, tell them if they don’t pay off the interest each month, you won’t sign for future loans.

 During school is the perfect time to build good financial habits.
-If the student misses an interest payment, in most cases there are no late fees or negative credit reporting, because the required repayment normally starts six months after school ends.
+If the student misses an interest payment, in most cases, there are no late fees or negative credit reporting because the required repayment typically starts six months after school ends.
 Parents can track their student’s progress, and the student can establish the good habits necessary to avoid late fees and extra interest.

-Perhaps the biggest perk of this approach is the fact that you don’t take a beating at the hands of compounding interest.
+Perhaps the biggest perk of this approach is that you don’t take a beating at the hands of compounding interest.
 The amount borrowed is the amount owed at graduation.

 Finding the Best Student Loan for your Child

-Much like picking a college, picking a student loan is not a decision to be taken lightly.
-Combining family and finance can be a combustible mixture, so take the time to put together a well researched plan.
+Much like picking a college, picking a student loan is a major decision.
+Combining family and finance can be a combustible mixture, so take the time to put together a well-researched plan.

 Families that elect to go with a private loan will need to shop around.
-This is because each lender has a different formula for determining the interest rates that will be offered.
+This is because each lender has a different formula for determining the interest rates offered.
 Often, the lender advertising the lowest rates will not be the lender that actually offers the lowest interest rate.
-Some lenders may place a bigger emphasis on mom and dad’s income while others might care more about the students major and college choice.
+Some lenders may place a bigger emphasis on mom and dad’s income, while others might care more about the students major and college choice.
 One of the easiest ways to shop around is to use a tool like Credible to find the best loan.
-Credible has partnered with a number of different lenders so that applicants can fill out one application and see the actual rates offered by many lenders.
+Credible has partnered with many different lenders so that applicants can fill out one application and see the actual rates offered by many lenders.

 Putting everything together, there are three basic questions that must be taken by any family: